fjiang212/my-notes/certifications/hdpcd-spark.md

 ### [ ] Configure Spark properties

 ## Spark SQL
 ### [ ] Create Spark DataFrames from an existing RDD
+* default sqlConext in the spark-shell is HiveContext
 ### [ ] Perform operations on a DataFrame
 ### [ ] Write a Spark SQL application
 ### [ ] Use Hive with ORC from Spark SQL